signalsciences/changelog/README.md

   -last-version
     	Show last version only
   -no-comments
-    	Error if HTML comments are found
+    	Error if HTML comments are found in changelog -no-unreleased
-  -no-unreleased
     	Error if an unreleased section is present
 ```